wulff/drh_dk/sites/all/modules/contrib/nodereference_explorer/README.txt

 The default view is called "nodereference_explorer_default".
 If you want to have custom fields and filters (you probably will) you should clone this view.
 The View's output is embedded into the content area of the selection dialog and nodes are selectable in this context.
-In the CCK field settings you can reference the view (see next section).
+In the CCK field settings you can reference the view (see CCK).

+When you customize your view, don't run into issue http://drupal.org/node/921292.
+Concerning exposed filters do the following:

+- Set up exposed filters in Default display as you like
+- Override any single filter exposed filter in any display
+- Remove the exposed filters from the Defaults display

+Apart from you can treat the NRE view as a normal view!

 CCK: